pymacaron/pages/api.md

 'x-decorate-request' and 'x-decorate-server' attributes for those endpoints, as described [here](jwt.html).

+## Builtin endpoints

+All PyMacaron services implement a few default endpoints defined in this [OpenAPI specification](https://github.com/pymacaron/pymacaron/blob/master/pymacaron/ping.yaml).
+Those are:

+* '/ping': Returns a json dictionary showing the status of the server.
+Convenient as a health-check endpoint.
+Does not require authentication.

+* '/version': Returns the version of the running server when deployed in a Docker container.
+Does not require authentication.

+* '/auth/version': Same as '/version' but requiring a valid JWT token in the HTTP Authorization header.

 ## Mandatory Error object

 PyMacaron requires that you define an Error object in your microservice API.
 It should